Chart Color Schemes

 Golden Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Eleven projects have been identified by AreaSearch as potentially impacting the area.
 Key projects include Sovereign Hill Master Plan: Gold Vault, Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sebastopol Community Hub, and Delacombe Town Centre Stage 3.
-The following list details those likely to be most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.